top of page

 What is Inner Knee Pain (Medial Knee Pain)?

-The term medial refers to the side of the knee closest to your other leg.
+The term "medial" refers to the side of the knee closest to your other leg.
 This complex area contains several critical structures that provide stability and cushioning.
-The most common causes of inner knee pain are:
+The most common causes of inner knee pain include:

 • Medial Meniscus: A C-shaped piece of cartilage that acts like a cushion to absorb shocks.